siliconcompiler/siliconcompiler/docs/tutorials/zerosoc.rst

 Placing Pins
 ------------
-To complete the core, we need to place pins around the edges of the block in the right places to ensure these pins abut the I/O pad control signals.
+To complete the core, we need to place pins around the edges of the block in the right places to ensure these pins contact the I/O pad control signals.
 Just like with the chip dimensions, we need to share data between both levels of the ZeroSoC hierarchy here, so we'll specify these dimensions in a new common Python function.
 We'll call this function ``define_io_placement()``, and start off by